blinksbjerg/hackorama/missing.md

 ## Missing API Endpoints

+### Customers
+- `/customer` endpoint returns empty array instead of list of customers
+- Can only fetch individual customers by ID with `/customer/{id}`
+- No search/filter parameters work on customer endpoint
+- Must know customer ID in advance to fetch data

 ### Categories
 - Categories are missing proper IDs (currently returning 0)
 - Missing `in_menu` field to determine if category should be shown in navigation